Last Chance to Save on Your Hair Transplant! Lock in today’s rate before prices go up this year. Talk yo our specialists today.

 Nothing gets our attention more than seeing hair in the shower drain or in a comb.
 When that happens, we start looking in the mirror to check out our thinning hair and wonder: Why am I losing so much hair?
 Are my genes causing me to lose it?

-A lot of stories about balding have been passed down through generations, most of which are not based in fact.
-For example, it’s not true that wearing hats, over-shampooing, and having too much testosterone will cause you to go bald.
-But perhaps the biggest myth of all is that going bald is all your mother’s fault.
-But don’t blame her—the reality is that most hair loss can be caused by a lot of different things, such as:
+Many stories about baldness have been passed down from generation to generation, most of which are not based on fact.
+For example, it is not true that wearing hats, excessive hair washing and having too much testosterone cause baldness.
+The reality is that in many cases hair loss is temporary and can be due to many different things, such as:

 It’s Called “Androgenic Alopecia”